ydb-platform/ydb/README.md

 ### Fault-tolerant configurations

-YDB could be deployed in three different availability zones.
-Cluster remains both read and write available during complete outage of a single zone.
+YDB could be deployed in three availability zones.
+Cluster remains available for both reads and writes during complete outage of a single zone.

 Availability zones and regions are covered in more detail [in documentation](docs/en/core/concepts/databases.md#regions-az).

 ### Horizontal scalability

-Unlike traditional RDMBS YDB [scales out](https://en.wikipedia.org/wiki/Scalability#Horizontal_or_scale_out) providing developers with capability to simply extends cluster with computation or storage resources to handle increasing load.
+Unlike traditional relational databases YDB [scales out](https://en.wikipedia.org/wiki/Scalability#Horizontal_or_scale_out) providing developers with capability to simply extend cluster with computation or storage resources to handle increasing load.

 Current production installations have more than 10,000 nodes, store petabytes of data and handle more than 100,000 distributed transactions per second.

 ### Automatic disaster recovery

-YDB Platform has built-in automatic recovery in case of a hardware failure.
-After unpredictable disk, node, rack or even datacenter failure YDB platform remains fully available for read and write load.
-No manual intervention required.
+YDB Platform has built-in automatic recovery support to survive a hardware failure.
+After unpredictable disk, node, rack or even datacenter failure YDB platform remains fully available for reads and writes and restores required data redundancy automatically.

 ## Supported platforms